 Logging Into the Quiz: The student uses the link provided, which takes them to a login page for ProProfs.
 They enter a name or intials which is not saved, and the password provided to them on the graduation page.
 They can retake these as many times as they wish.
 The password is always the first name of the Thing plus 21.
 Example: Cloud Management quiz password is cloud21.

 Quiz score: We suggest that students take a screenshot (taught in Thing 1.
 Basics) of their score to save in their File Space, show to their teacher and to enter the score in their tracking document.
 There will be anywhere from 3-10 multiple choice questions for each quiz.
 At this time we are unable to provide you with specific student answers, so you may want them to capture their results beyond the score.

-Quiz answers: Teachers are able to access a list of the quizzes and answers on the password protected page in Moodle site after they register.
+Quiz answers: Teachers are able to access a list of the quizzes and answers on the password protected page in the Teacher Resources section after registering.

 Key Vocabulary Quizzes

 Each Quest has key vocabulary and definitions of words that students may have difficulty with while going through the Quest.